samcarozzi/AI-UX-Research-at-GT/README.md

 **Role**: AI/UX Researcher | Center for Music Technology, Georgia Tech

-Our work centers on integrating AI with music composition tools to enhance creativity for all.
+My work centers on integrating AI with music composition tools to enhance creativity for all.
 Key contributions include:

 - **Plugin Development**: Built an open-source MuseScore plugin for generative AI music tools.
 - **AI Model Training**: Trained on models like Magenta TensorFlow, Symphonynet, and OpenAI, advancing AI-generated music.